owlsdepartment/ovee/docs/reactivity/overview.md

 arr.value = [1, 2, 3] // <- this will trigger a change!
 ```

 Coming back to our example!
-Let's add a method, that allow us to create dialogs!.
+Let's add a method, that allows us to create dialogs!.

 ```js
 import { ref, markRaw } from 'ovee.js';